 Our success depends primarily on the general economic conditions in the State of Hawaii, as nearly all of our loans are to customers in the state.
 Accordingly, the economic conditions in the State of Hawaii have a significant impact on the ability of borrowers to repay loans as well as our ability to originate new loans.
 As such, a decline in real estate valuations in this market would lower the value of the collateral securing those loans.
-In addition, significant weakening in general economic conditions such as inflation, recession, unemployment or other factors beyond our control could negatively affect our financial results.
+In addition, significant weakening in general economic conditions such as the spread of COVID-19, inflation, recession, unemployment or other factors beyond our control could negatively affect our financial results.
+See "Item 1.
+Business - Market Area" for a discussion of the adverse impact of the COVID-19 pandemic on our market area."